-As I like to say, Max OOP is just your Average Joe Max with a questionable blogging career.
-So when I throw out intimidating lingo like ‘passive income’, keep that in mind.
-We can work our way through phrases like this together, and will even manage have some fun along the way.
+As I like to say, Max OOP is just your Average Joe-Max with a questionable blogging career.
+So when I throw out intimidating things like ‘passive income’, keep that in mind.
+We can work our way through phrases like this together, and will even manage to have some fun along the way.
 The primary focus of this personal finance blog is to learn about healthcare, but that doesn’t mean we can’t run a few entertaining side projects as we go.

-Max OOP has been running an investment experiment of buying up medical office buildings.
+This experiment has entailed buying up medical office buildings.
 Since this is a financial blog with a focus on healthcare, I try to stick with what we know.

-We are buying these buildings through a Healthcare REIT that owns over 250 buildings across the Unites States.
-As of today, the main objective of this experiment is to learn a few things about Healthcare REITS.
+I am buying these buildings through a Healthcare REIT that owns over 250 buildings across the United States.
+As of today, the main objective of this experiment is to learn a few things about Healthcare REITs.
 A nice side benefit?
 This investment spits off dividends every three months.
 I like to consider this rental income that will fund Max OOP’s future healthcare expenses, particularly in early retirement.
 As of now, it is sending about